PDennise/cv-portfolio/README.md

 - Contains a contact form for direct messages.
 - Provides links to social media and professional networks.

-6. **Footer**
-- Includes copyright information and links for easy navigation.

 ## Features
 - **Responsive Design:** Compatible with desktops, tablets, and mobile devices.